ramotomer/NetSym/README.md

 Upon Creation, a `GraphicsObject` inserts these two methods to the main loop to be called on every loop of the program.

+When a `GraphicsObject` has `GraphicsObject` attributes recursively needs to put them inside a `child_graphics_objects` iterable in-order for them to be unregistered when the main object is unregistered.

 When a packet is sent, it leaves the `Interface` object of the sending computer, It goes into the `sent_packets` list of the `Connection` it is sent through.
 The connection constantly updates the location of the `PacketGraphics` according to its